 The LIHTC is a tax expenditure that does not require an appropriation.
-In 2022 (the latest available) the Joint Committee on Taxation estimated \$13.2 billion in foregone tax revenues ("tax expenditures") for 2024, growing to \$14.3 billion for 2025.
-For the period 2022 through 2026 the total foregone tax revenue was estimated to be \$65 billion.
+A December 12, 2024 report from the Joint Committee on Taxation estimates \$13.7 billion in foregone tax revenues ("tax expenditures") for 2025, growing to \$14.4 billion for 2026.
+For the period 2024 through 2028, the total foregone tax revenue is estimated to be \$72 billion.
+In addition, the Joint Committee estimates forgone taxes from the exclusion of interest on state and local government qualified private activity bonds for rental housing to be an additional \$1.5 billion for 2025, growing to \$1.6 billion for 2026.
+For the period 2024 through 2028, the total foregone tax revenue is estimated to be another \$8 billion.